gcoro/Flutter-stuff/README.md

 # Flutter
-Some stuff and sample projects I used to learn Flutter.
+Some projects I used to learn Flutter.